arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 to perform aggregations on the data before returning it to the caller.

 It's also relevant to note that Cesium uses a large number of goroutines for a single query.
-This is (kind of) intentional, as Cesium is optimized for high throughput on lower amounts of large queries.
+This is (kind of) intentional, as Cesium is optimized for high throughput on fewer, large queries.
-See [Channel Counts and Segment Merging](#channel-counts-and-segment-merging) for more information how number of open queries affects performance.
+See [Channel Counts and Segment Merging](#channel-counts-and-segment-merging) for more information how the number of open queries affects performance.

 # Data Layout + Operations